mmaulwurff/weapons-menu/README.md

 If you want Weapon Menu to support your mod out of the box:

-* Your mod must have unique player class/actor name.
+* Your mod must have unique player class/actor name or some actor that class name is unique.
+This is needed to recognize your mod and distinguish it from other mods.

 * Please supply a list of weapons with slots and tags, in order that they should appear in the menu.
 For example, for standard Doom 2 weapons it would be: